-the type of employed scheduler (centralized or distributed),
+the type of employed scheduler (centralized or distributed), and

-the modulation type used.
+the type of optical modulation.

-The taxonomy of optical access architectures used in this document is presented in Figure 1.
+The taxonomy of optical access architectures used in this document is presented in Table 1.
 Individual names of optical access architectures are used when a PHY channel represents a wavelength.
-Other PHY channels are possible (e.g., OFDM channel, CDM channel) but they are not reflected in Figure 1.
+Other PHY channels are possible (e.g., OFDM channel, CDM channel) but they are not reflected in Table 1.

-Figure 1: Taxonomy of optical access architectures
+Table 1: Taxonomy of optical access architectures